magento/devdocs/guides/v2.0/cloud/access-acct/first-time-setup_import-import.md

        https://master-o9gv6gq-43biovskhelhy.us.magentosite.cloud/ is served by application `mymagento`

 ## Import the Magento database
-Before you can use your existing Magento EE clode in Magento Enterprise Cloud Edition, you must import the database.
+Before you can use your existing Magento EE code in Magento Enterprise Cloud Edition, you must import the database.

 To import the Magento database in Magento Enterprise Cloud Edition, you must know: